-You’ve been sunbathing in your backyard for an hour, and when the timer beeps you’re absolutely sizzling.
-You scurry across the patio stones, go inside and close the door behind you.
+You’ve been sunbathing in your backyard for an hour, and once the timer finally beeps, you’re absolutely sizzling.
+You scurry across the patio stones, go inside, and close the door behind you.
 But the house is warm!
 You walk to a nearby AC supply vent only and feel a jet of warmth.
 Somehow, your AC is blowing hot air.
 If this sounds familiar, you’re not alone.

-Every summer Americans across every state and city are faced with the same problem.
+Every summer, Americans across every state and city are faced with the same problem.
 We’ll tell you why.
 And if your AC will not turn on at all, learn what to do in our blog on that subject as well.

 Firstly, let’s go through the basics:

 Your AC system is not creating cool air.

 Instead, a fan pulls warm indoor air through a filter and over the evaporator coil.
 The coil is full of refrigerant – a special chemical – and when the warm air is pushed over it, heat is absorbed by the refrigerant in the cold coil.
 The air, which is now cool, is blown back into the warm areas of the house.

 Now, if the air being blown back into the house is warm, the coil, for some reason, is not extracting the warmth from the air.
 (We’ll expand on that later).

 Once the refrigerant is hot, it is turned into gas and passed through the compressor.
 As the name indicates, this is where the hot gas is compressed into an even hotter vapor.

 The third step happens within the condenser unit – the heat of the hotter vapor, sent over by the compressor, is discharged outside, returning the refrigerant in the coil into a cool liquid and restarting the cycle.